 June 1919, the Elim congregation adopted the English language for all church services.

 August 1928, Rev. Roy B. Carlson began his ministry at Elim.
 The Great Depression made it very difficult for the congregation to survive, much less thrive, and the congregation’s membership never rose much above 50 persons.

-1938, During Pastor Carlson’s 12-year ministry, the “Mr. and Mrs. Club” for younger married couples was started, and in 1938 the congregation celebrated it 50th Golden Jubilee.
+1938, During Pastor Carlson’s 12-year ministry, the “Mr. and Mrs. Club” for younger married couples was started, and, in 1938, the congregation celebrated its 50th Golden Jubilee.

 1940 – 1942, Elim was served by two capable seminary students, Neale Nelson and Carl Bergquist.

 June 1942, at a time when Ogden was growing rapidly due to Wartime industries and defense installations, Rev. Frank A. Johnson came to serve Elim.

 Summer 1944, Rev. L. Floyd Lewis accepted a joint call of the congregation and commission on American Missions to serve as pastor of Elim and surrounding defense area with specific duties at Hill Field, Sahara Village and Bushnell General Hospital in Brigham City.

 November 1944, a three-point plan of action was approved and included: (1) an intensified program of evangelism to increase membership and improve stewardship, (2) an all-out effort to increase the building fund to $25,000 and hire an architect to prepare preliminary sketches and a prospectus, and (3) a plan for actual construction.